-As far as leisure activities are concerned there is a difference between our societies.
-Our leisure time and leisure activities are much less organised than yours.
-But nowadays your leisure or the leisure of your children is also becoming much less organized - with the consequences, both good and bad.
-We have youth organisations, of which the largest are the Scouts and Guides for young people up to the age of 18, and for adults we have all kinds of groups associated with sporting, cultural activities, churches.
+As far as leisure activities are concerned, we have youth organisations, of which the largest are the Scouts and Guides for young people up to the age of 18, and for adults we have all kinds of groups associated with sporting, cultural activities, churches.

-You can expect to find a choral society, a brass band, any colleges or institutes will have their own musical society, every school will have its own choir; at various pubs you will find a folk club; young people with guitars, drums and anything else will be turning themselves into the "greatest pop group of all time".
+Ordinary people use their leisure to follow a particular interest and their activity is dependent on the enthusiasm of those taking part.
+You can expect to find a choral society, a brass band; any colleges or institutes will have their own musical society, every school will have its own choir; at various pubs you will find a folk club; young people with guitars, drums and anything else will be turning themselves into the "greatest pop group of all time".
 All of this is music-making for public performance.
 None of the groups are official, although some will get some support from central and local government.
 Usually the money comes from the members themselves; choirs, bands and orchestral societies are all supported by members' subscriptions and by what can be earned through giving concerts and other fundraising.
 Organising rehearsals, publicity, concerts and membership is the work of devoted volunteers.